1. Introduction & who we are

 - On your device: local Hubbly data sits inside your operating system’s app sandbox, protected by your device’s own security; Settings are further protected by a 4-digit PIN gate.

 - Access control: sync uses anonymous authentication, and Firestore security rules ensure that only members of a family can read or write that family’s data.
 Family join codes are write-once and cannot be repointed.
-Calendar-connection credentials, such as Google refresh tokens, are held only in our backend, in records that no app or device can read.
+Calendar-connection credentials, such as Google and Microsoft refresh tokens, are held only in our backend, in records that no app or device can read.

 To be transparent: Hubbly does not currently use client-side end-to-end encryption.
 Synced data is encrypted in transit and at rest as described above, but it is not encrypted with a key only your family holds.
 No method of storage or transmission is ever 100% secure.